urakubo/Dojo-standalone/Workflow1.md

 # Example workflow 1: Mitochondria segmentation by use of 2D DNN

 Here we try automated mitochondria segmentation of a stack of EM images by use of a 2-dimentional deep neural network (2D DNN).
 The target EM stack was obtained by Kasthuri et al. ( Cell 162(3):648-61, 2015 ).
 They used an automatic tape-collecting ultra-microtome system (ATUM) for SEM imaging (ATUM/SEM), and the target brain region is mouse somatosensory cortex.
 The EM stack was originally arranged for ISBI 2013 challenge ([SNEMI3D](http://brainiac2.mit.edu/SNEMI3D/)), and we here reuse it.
 The EM images are open to public under Open Data Commons Attribution License (ODC-By) v1.0.
+The original images were passed through the Contrast Limited Adaptive Histogram Equalization filter (CLAHE; blocksize 127,　Histogram bins 256, max slope 1.50).

 - https://neurodata.io/data/kasthuri15/
 - https://opendatacommons.org/licenses/by/1-0/